Q: How did the Affordable Care Act change coverage?

 A: The changes made by the Affordable Care Act to health insurance differ depending on the type of insurance coverage you have.
-If you have individual or small employer group coverage, you will likely see more significant changes than if you have health insurance coverage through a large employer (one with more than 50 workers).
+If you have had individual or small employer group coverage, you will likely have seen more significant changes than if you had health insurance coverage through a large employer (one with more than 50 workers).

-A: In 2014, large group coverage must comply with these rules: (1) plans may not exclude coverage for pre-existing health conditions; (2) out-of-pocket spending by enrollees cannot exceed $6,350 for individual coverage and $12,700 for family coverage; and (3) plans may not impose annual or lifetime limits on the total amount a health plan is required to pay.
-Most large employers currently provide comprehensive coverage, so you may not see many changes.
+A: In 2014, large group coverage became subject to the following new rules: (1) plans may not exclude coverage for pre-existing health conditions; (2) out-of-pocket spending by enrollees cannot exceed $6,350 for individual coverage and $12,700 for family coverage; and (3) plans may not impose annual or lifetime limits on the total amount a health plan is required to pay.
+Most large employers already provided comprehensive coverage, so you may not have seen many changes.

-Q: When do employers have to offer coverage to full-time workers?
+Q: Do employers have to offer coverage to full-time workers?

-A: In 2015 (not 2014), employers with more than 50 full-time workers must offer coverage to at least 95 percent of full-time workers.
-Most large employers already satisfy this requirement, but large employers that don’t currently offer employee health insurance must begin providing coverage or face penalties.
+A: Beginning in 2015, employers with more than 50 full-time workers must offer coverage to at least 95 percent of full-time workers.
+Most large employers already met this requirement.
+However, some large employers that did not offer employee health insurance were required to provide coverage or face penalties on January 1, 2015.
 Some employers are considering dropping coverage and paying the resulting penalties or keeping employees at part-time status to avoid providing them with coverage.
 However, most employees are not likely to see significant changes in their health care coverage, although premium rates for health insurance are expected to continue to rise.